maximalwert/strafforts/docs/development-guide.md

         rake db:create && rake db:migrate && rake db:seed

+7. Compile TypeScript files to JavaScript

+    The app uses [TypeScript][TypeScript] instead of JavaScripts.
+Compilation is needed before starting the server.
+A custom rake command has been written for this purpose.

+       rake aseets:tsc

-7. Fire up web server and worker
+8. Fire up web server and worker

         foreman start

       This should fire up a Rails web server and a process worker using [Foreman][Foreman], which can be accessed from <http://localhost:5000> by default.

-8. Connect with Strava
+9. Connect with Strava

       From <http://localhost:5000>, connect with your Strava account.
       If it succeeds, it should redirect to the athlete overview page.

-9. Fetch data manually if needed
+10. Fetch data manually if needed

     Foreman's worker process should fetch all estimated best efforts once Strafforts has connected to Strava.
 Alternatively, the same can be achieved by the following rake tasks: